Economic

 This is for the point where the friction is visible, but has not yet turned into a PIP, bonus docking, or formal HR process.

 It creates story problems about who is reliable, who is difficult, and what leadership should have seen sooner.
-Regretted turnover is especially sensitive because good people are leaving, the re-hire cost is immediate, and the question quickly becomes whether earlier signals were missed or left unaddressed.
+Preventable turnover is especially sensitive because good people are leaving, the re-hire cost is immediate, and the question quickly becomes whether earlier signals were missed or left unaddressed.

 It leaves the team without a shared way to interpret weak signals until the pattern is already expensive.